 There are other things that are part of the reusable, sustainable lifestyle.
 For example, I make all of my body care products, and I sew my own little bags for produce and other items that I buy at the grocery store.
-I also use Khala Cloths at home to wrap and preserve food instead of plastic wrap, plastic baggies or even aluminium foil.
+I also use Khala Cloths at home to wrap and preserve food instead of plastic wrap, plastic baggies or even aluminum foil.

 Do you have suggestions for someone shifting to a more waste-free lifestyle?

 It’s easier if you focus on one area of your life or a particular activity at a time.
 For example, you could start with how you save and preserve your food and leftovers at home, and integrate items like canning jars and Khala Cloths [reusable waxed canvas] into your kitchen.
-Or you could focus on solutions to single-use items when you’re out and about, like bringing a reusable bottle with you instead of drinking bottled water, and bringing your own cutlery and even a metal or glass straw.
-You could focus on shopping, starting with bringing your own bags, and then move to thinking about how things are packaged, and bring your own container to your local market and bulk-food store.
+Or you could focus on solutions to single-use items when you’re out and about, like bringing a reusable bottle with you instead of drinking bottled water and bringing your own reusable cutlery and even a metal or glass straw.
+You could focus on shopping, starting with bringing your own bags, and then move to think about how things are packaged, and bring your own container to your local market and bulk-food store.